Lenny Marietta, OH

 Lenny is timid by nature and entered extreme flight mode after he got loose.
-He was confirmed by trap camera at approximately 11:30 PM on Monday, April 27, when he calmly approached our smart Missy trap, stepped halfway inside, made eye contact with a cat already inside eating bait, and quietly backed out.
+He was confirmed by trap camera at approximately 11:30 PM on Monday, April 27, when he calmly approached the smart Missy trap, stepped halfway inside, made eye contact with a cat already inside eating bait, and quietly backed out.
 He stayed in the area afterward and worked through hot dog pieces scattered around the trap.
-That was the most recent confirmed sighting.
+That was the only confirmed sighting for nearly four days.

 - Smart Missy trap deployed at the original last-seen location with Vosker cellular cameras providing live 24/7 monitoring